cigdemkilicsahin/example/README.md

 # example
-An example repository
+An example repository.
 Soon there will be changes in here :)